 The most popular incentive layers built on top of consensus systems are the Proof of Work and the Proof of Stake.

 As there are thousands of existing blockchains out there, there are, of course, thousands of state machines and built consensus algorithms that are more or less similar.
 But although some of the projects come with innovations, they remain obsolete because of the limited use.

 Therefore, all these blockchains need the ability to communicate with each other.
 This ability is called Inter-Blockchain Communication, in short IBC.

-In relation to IBC, Inter-Blockchain Communication is the harder of the two concepts and represents the ability of a blockchain to communicate directly with another fully independent blockchain.
+Inter-Blockchain Communication represents the ability of a blockchain to communicate directly with other fully independent blockchains.

 By being able to communicate with each other, blockchains are able to support and interconnect past, present, and future data from different networks.

 Also, different blockchain applications can use capabilities from one another, forming one unitary network comparable to the internet.
 An “internet of blockchains,” you may say.